 We woke up early to prepare a light breakfast since we plan on having the heavy breakfast in Sagada.

-By 3:30pm, we left Sagada and drive down to Banaue.
-It was one of the hardest and most dangerous driving experience for me because of the thick fog.
-Visibility is like only 5m.
+By 3:30 pm, we left Sagada and drove down to Banaue.
+It was one of the most challenging and dangerous driving experiences for me as the fog was thick resulting in a visibility of only 5m.
 With the sun setting down, we had to drive at 10km/hr at times.

 Lake Tabeo Camping